-Growing up, I knew nothing about health, fitness, being a runner or even what repetitive strain injury was.
-I wasn’t raised to follow that lifestyle; I never saw my parents exercise or practice healthy habits.
+Growing up, I knew nothing about health, fitness, being a runner or even working out.
+Let alone what injuries consisted of or even what “repetitive strain injury” was.
+I wasn’t raised to follow that healthy lifestyle; I never saw my parents exercise or practice healthy habits.
 Because of that, I had no clue what “healthy” really meant!

 Part of my lack of fitness knowledge came from my own poor health.
 At 14, I was diagnosed with Osgood-Schlatter disease, which got in the way of playing sports with my friends growing up.
 So when I joined the military years later, being a runner was totally foreign to me.
 I had no clue what it was like to run a mile or how to do proper push-ups and squats.

 Needless to say, my first physical fitness test did not go well.
 I was husky and didn’t know how to move my arms or strike the ground with my feet when running.
 I kept getting confused and asking, “With the heel or the ball of the foot?”